OliverCulleyDeLange/wcr-android-kt/README-DEV.md

 - Do after release
 Filter routes by grade and type
-Cache images on phone up to configurable limit
+Cache images on phone up to configurable limit Submission validation of fields to show nice error instead of just disabling button Allow uploader to edit uploads?

 - Test
 Test DBs max length for strings - long paths could cause issues.